17 profitable eBay selling tips

 What are eBay's fees?

-• You're allowed to list 1,000 items per month free of charge – after that, you'll be charged a 35p fee per item.
+- You're allowed to list 300 items per month free of charge – after that, you'll be charged a 35p fee per item.
+You could also be charged a fee if your item sells to someone overseas.

-• Depending on how much you sell on eBay, you might need to pay tax.
-Check out HMRC's badges of trade, and if you meet some or all of them, you may need to pay tax.
+- Depending on how much you sell on eBay, it may be taxable income.
+Check out HMRC's badges of trade, and if you meet some or all of them, you might need to pay tax.

 These are some possible fees you may be charged for your eBay shop. eBay's private seller page has details on all their charges, which will vary depending on what you're selling.